-The best Mint Mobile plans offer you some of the best cell phone plan values if you're willing to commit to paying for your data upfront.
-Mint offers several different prepaid options, all of them at lower rates than you'll find at most other carriers.
+The best Mint Mobile plans ask you to buy your data upfront, but you'll save a lot in the long run.
+Mint has several different prepaid options, all of them at lower rates than you'll find at most other carriers.
 No wonder Mint has become so popular.
-(The celebrity owner, Ryan Reynolds, probably doesn't hurt in that regard.)
+(The celebrity owner, Ryan Reynolds, probably doesn't hurt in terms of popularity, either.)

 After trying out one the of best cell phone plans at Mint for three months at a reduced rate, you'll have the option of signing up for three, six or 12 months of service.
 The 12-month plans offer the biggest savings, allowing Mint Mobile to offer some of the best cheap cell phone plans.